-'''

 Do you want to edit the configuration file? (y/n) [n]:

-'''

-If you enter n or press Return (to enter the default response) to skip the edit of the configuration file, the kernel build process begins as shown in Section 6.18.2.
+If you enter n or press the Return key (to enter the default response) to skip the edit of the configuration file, the kernel build process begins as shown in Section 6.18.2.